 Your spending habits

-If you regularly repay your balance in full and spend in accordance with a budget, a credit card with a high limit could help you manage your expenses and give you extra spending power in the case of an emergency.
-However, if you don't always repay your balance in full and regularly exceed your budget, a high credit limit could be an unnecessary temptation that could lead to debt.
+If you regularly repay your balance in full, a credit card with a high limit could help you manage your expenses and give you extra spending power in the case of an emergency.
+But if you don't always repay your balance in full, a high credit limit could be an unnecessary temptation that could lead to debt.

 Frequently asked questions